ShantGananian/shantgananian.github.io/_en/javascript-height-measure-triangulation.md

 However, in this project, only the changes in the value of $\beta$ is required.
 For that reason, in the file <code>script.js</code> the <code>console.log(event)</code> could be changed to <code>console.log(event.beta)</code> to focus on the value of $\beta$.

 $\beta = 0$ degrees when the device is flat on a level surface, like a table and the screen facing up, and when the device is in a vertical position and the screen facing the user, then $\beta = 90$ degrees.
 However, for this project, it is necessary to have $\beta = 0$ degrees when the device is in a vertical position and the screen facing the user, and $\beta = -270$ degrees when the device is flat on a level surface and the screen facing down; range of $\beta$: $[-270°, 90°)$.
-To achieve this, $90$ degrees is subtracted from the $\beta$.
-To discard the negative degrees within the range, an <code>if</code> is added, which tests whether $\beta$ is smaller than zero, in which case it assigns the value zero to $\beta$.
+To achieve this, $90$ degrees is substracted from the $\beta$.
+To change the negative degrees to positive ones within the range, an <code>if</code> is added, which tests whether $\beta$ is smaller than zero, in which case it multiplies $\beta$ with $-1$.
 In this way the range of $\beta$ becomes: $[0°, 90°)$, as shown in the following code:

 ```js
 /* script.js */